surhudm/pegasus/README.md

 First copy the ssh key identity to the gateway account by running the following command:
 ```
-ssh-copy-id your_username@gw.iucaa.in
+ssh-copy-id your_username@gw-pune.iucaa.in
 ```
 It will ask for the passphrase of the gw account.
 Once the key is installed, you can run:
 ```
-ssh -A your_username@gw.iucaa.in
+ssh -A your_username@gw-pune.iucaa.in
 ```
 This should allow access to the pegasus account if you have installed your ssh key on pegasus using methods discussed in the previous section already.
 In case you would like to install the ssh key by using the gw account itself.
 Please see the following section on tunnels.